Top of the page

-A ventricular septal defect is a type of congenital heart defect.
-Congenital heart defects are heart problems a baby is born with.
+A ventricular septal defect is a type of congenital heart disease.
+Congenital heart disease refers to heart problems a baby is born with.
 These heart problems are usually diagnosed at or before birth.

 The heart is a muscular pump with four chambers.
 The two bottom chambers—the left ventricle and the right ventricle—are separated by a wall of tissue called a septum.
 A ventricular septal defect is a hole in this wall.